 The main entrance to Brooklyn’s Central Library at Grand Army Plaza is quite remarkable.
 An imposing 40-foot-high doorway of shining bronze, it is decorated with glittering Art Deco likenesses of famous American writers.
 But on the inside, above the doorway, and going mostly unnoticed by the thousands of daily library-goers, is a relic from the days when Brooklyn was one of the most thriving metropolises in the country.
 A colossal bronze eagle that used to adorn the doorway of what was once America’s most widely read newspaper: the Brooklyn Daily Eagle.

-By the early 1880s, the once independent Brooklyn was the third largest city in the United States, with a population greater than Boston, Washington DC, San Francisco, and even Chicago.
-The city’s principal newspaper was the Brooklyn Daily Eagle, which ran for 114 years, from its first edition on October 26th, 1841 until it’s sad demise in 1955.
+By the early 1880s, the once-independent Brooklyn had become the third-largest city in the United States, with a population greater than Boston, Washington, D.C., San Francisco, and even Chicago.
+The city’s principal newspaper was the Brooklyn Daily Eagle, which ran for 114 years, from its first edition on October 26th, 1841 until its demise in 1955.